-BWML 125, Box C-61 loboden@sulross.edu 432.837.8982 432.837.8930 FAX

-Becoming a successful college student requires significant adaptations and self-discipline.
+BWML 125, Box C-61 loboden@sulross.edu 432.837.8982 432.837.8930 FAX Becoming a successful college student requires significant adaptations and self-discipline.
 Effective advisement can help students adjust to university life and develop critical self-management and decision-making skills.
 Academic advising is designed to assist in educational planning, career and educational goal assessment, curriculum planning, and short-term course selection.
 They help students define a tangible roadmap toward making systematic progress in fulfilling the university requirements for a degree.
 We consult with students to ensure they are making satisfactory progress each semester to ensure future graduation eligibility as students continue to move towards fulfilling all requirements, alongside career counseling.
 When academic advising is done professionally and with careful attention to detail, students are geared toward success from the first year of their college career and beyond.

 The Lobo Den Advising and Tutoring Center is located on the 1st floor of the Bryan Wildenthal Memorial Library.
 It is responsible for providing academic advisement, tutoring, and additional services for incoming students at Sul Ross State University.
-Most notably, first-year students who have not declare a major, are admitted on probation, or do not meet TSI (Texas Success Initiative) requirements.
+Specifically, all freshmen (including transfers with less than 30 earned credit hours), all first-time college students regardless of classification (all college credit earned by dual credit while still in high school or in Early College High School), those who have not declared a major, , and those who do not meet TSI (Texas Success Initiative) requirements are advised by the Lobo Den until such time as the conditions listed here no longer apply.
+At that point, students are transferred to the major academic department for advising.
 The Lobo Den can also assist in clarifying University policies.